UK and European airspace

 Heathrow is part of the UK and Irish functional airspace block, a zone that covers the whole of the British Isles.

 Updating the UK airspace

 The UK Government's plan to update the UK airspace is called the Future Airspace Strategy (FAS).
 It's the strategy that applies to Heathrow and all other airports within the UK.
-The plan is to modernise the UK skies by 2020.

 The FAS aims to:

 - Save fuel through more direct routings and improved flight efficiencies

 - Save time for passengers and airlines through more direct routings and the provision of extra capacity when and where needed

 - Cut CO2 emissions through more direct routings and improved flight efficiencies